 Mr. Dempsey holds a B.A. in Government from Georgetown University.
 He is a member of the Board of Regents at Georgetown.

 Mr. Estes is a Managing Director of Corsair and serves as a member of the Investment Committee.
 Having joined Corsair’s New York office in 2006, he relocated to London in 2013.
-Mr. Estes is a director of Corsair portfolio company Currencies Direct.
+Mr. Estes is a director of Corsair portfolio companies Currencies Direct and RGI S.p.A.

 Prior to joining Corsair, Mr. Estes was a member of Merrill Lynch’s Financial Institutions Group in New York.